mdn/content/files/en-us/web/api/cssrule/index.md

 The `CSSRule` interface specifies the properties common to all rules, while properties unique to specific rule types are specified in the more specialized interfaces for those rules' respective types.

 - {{domxref("CSSRule.cssText")}}
   - : Represents the textual representation of the rule, e.g. "`h1,h2 { font-size: 16pt }`" or "`@import 'url'`".
-To access or modify parts of the rule (e.g. the value of "font-size" in the example) use the properties on the [specialized interface for the rule's type](#type_constants).
+To access or modify parts of the rule (e.g. the value of "font-size" in the example) use the properties on the specialized interface for the rule's type (see above).
 - {{domxref("CSSRule.parentRule")}} {{ReadOnlyInline}}
   - : Returns the containing rule, otherwise `null`.
 E.g. if this rule is a style rule inside an {{cssxref("@media")}} block, the parent rule would be that {{domxref("CSSMediaRule")}}.
 - {{domxref("CSSRule.parentStyleSheet")}} {{ReadOnlyInline}}